 The software for the above database, which relates to the recording and reporting (to Trinity House) of the local aids to navigation, was maintained during the year to show the availability of the twelve buoys (lit and unlit) the Commissioners maintain.
 The ‘availability’ details are recorded and reported as required to Trinity House.

 Commissioners are set a target for Category 3 Aids to Navigation (into which category the aids fall) of 97% availability over a three year rolling period.
-The report of Trinity House following its buoy inspection in 2014 indicated that the buoys were found to be in good and efficient order.
-In November 2014 Trinity House carried out an audit of MHIC records of availability of local aids to navigation and everything was found to be in good order.
+The report of Trinity House following its buoy inspection in May 2016 indicated that the buoys were found to be in good and efficient order.

-The condition of the twelve buoys for which the Commissioners are responsible is assessed each year allowing Commissioners to plan ahead for financing replacement/repair/maintenance in a timely and cost effective manner.
+The condition of the twelve buoys for which the Commissioners are responsible is continuously assessed allowing Commissioners to plan ahead for financing replacement/repair/maintenance in a timely and cost effective manner.

 (xii) 150th Anniversary